EECS 573: Advanced Topics in Computer Architecture (Fall 2019)

 Course Synopsis: A graduate-level

 studying research from the computer architecture literature.
-The course

 will focus on three "hot" topics in computer architecture: (i) reliable system